calebdinsmore/edusports-site/_posts/2020/2020-10-01-week-4-newsletter.md

 Notes:

 - As predicted, Kali Warriors did not hold the top spot for very long at all.
 After a pathetic showing last week, they drop 3 spots and take the rightful crown as the worst undefeated team in the league.
-- Prior to the start of the season, Total Domination was projected by experts as the worst roster in the league, and after a hot start have made their way back down, closer to that projection.
+- Prior to the start of the season, The Death Eaters was projected by experts as the worst roster in the league, and after a hot start have made their way back down, closer to that projection.
 - Pegasus continues to baffle fantasy talking heads, rocketing up 4 spots to #3 despite having the 11th ranked roster.

 ## Playoff Odds